-Watershed Models 4th 5th 6th Skills Language Arts (2017) 4.1 The student will use effective oral communication skills in a variety of settings.
+Watershed Models 4th 5th 6th Skills Language Arts 4.1 The student will use effective oral communication skills in a variety of settings.
 5.1 The student will listen, draw conclusions, and share responses in subject-related group learning activities.
 6.1 The student will participate in and contribute to small-group activities.
-4.7 The student will write in a variety of forms to include narrative, descriptive, opinion.
-5.7 The student will write in a variety of forms to include narrative, descriptive, expository, and persuasive.
-6.7 The student will write in a variety in a variety of forms to include narrative, descriptive, persuasive, reflective.
-Social Science (2015) VS.2.b locating and describing Virginia's Coastal Plain (Tidewater), Piedmont, Blue Ridge Mountains, Valley and Ridge, and Appalachian Plateau VS.2.c locating and identifying water features important to the early history of Virginia (Atlantic Ocean, Chesapeake Bay, James River, York River, Potomac River, Rappahannock River, and Lake Drummond and the Dismal Swamp) USI.2 The student will interpret maps, globes, photographs, pictures, or tables Skills Progression: 1b Applying Geographic Skills Skills Progression: 1i Exercising Civic Responsibility
+4.7 The student will write cohesively for a variety of purposes.
+5.7 The student will write for a variety of purposes: to describe, to inform, to entertain, to explain, and to persuade.
+6.7 The student will write narration, description, exposition, and persuasion.
+Social Science VS.2.b locating and describing Virginia's Coastal Plain (Tidewater), Piedmont, Blue Ridge Mountains, Valley and Ridge, and Appalachian Plateau VS.2.c locating and identifying water features important to the early history of Virginia (Atlantic Ocean, Chesapeake Bay, James River, York River, Potomac River, Rappahannock River, and Lake Drummond and the Dismal Swamp) USI.2 The student will interpret maps, globes, photographs, pictures, or tables Skills Progression: 1b Applying Geographic Skills Skills Progression: 1i Exercising Civic Responsibility Mathematics